Acrylonitrile: Incidents

-A large amount of acrylonitrile (approximately 6500 tons) leaked from an industrial polymer plant owned by Aksa Akrilik after the violent 17th August 1999 earthquake in Turkey.
+A large amount of acrylonitrile (approximately 6500 tons) leaked from an industrial polymer plant owned by Aksa Akrilik after the violent 17 August 1999 earthquake in Turkey.
 Over 5000 people were affected and the exposed animals had died.
 The leak was only noticed by the company 8 hours after the incident.
 Healthcare workers did not know about the health effects of acrylonitrile and tried to treat the victims with painkillers and IV fluids.
 One lawyer, Ayşe Akdemir, sued the company with 44 families as the plaintiffs.
 Aksa Akrilik was sued by 200 residents who were affected by acrylonitrile.
 An increase in cancer cases in the area was confirmed by the Turkish Medical Association, as the cancer rate in the affected area has increased by 80%, from 1999 to April 2002.
 In 2003, the owner of Aksa Akrilik died from lung cancer related to acrylonitrile exposure.
-As of 2001, this is the largest known acrylonitrile leak.

 Occurrence

+Microorganisms containing nitrile hydratase enzymes (NHase) degrade harmful acrylonitrile.

-Acrylonitrile is not naturally formed on Earth.
-It has been detected at the sub-ppm level at industrial sites.
+Acrylonitrile has been detected at the sub-ppm level at industrial sites.
 It persists in the air for up to a week.
 It decomposes by reacting with oxygen and hydroxyl radical to form formyl cyanide and formaldehyde.
 Acrylonitrile is harmful to aquatic life.
 Acrylonitrile has been detected in the atmosphere of Titan, a moon of Saturn.
 Computer simulations suggest that on Titan conditions exist such that the compound could form structures similar to cell membranes and vesicles on Earth, called azotosomes.